 I took students there to show them the delta’s grasses and bulrushes, as well as its birds, dragonflies and nursery beds where the fish live.
 We literally had to physically claw our way through prosopis for about an hour before we got to any sort of spot where there was just a little bit of native reeds and grass still growing.

-Prosopis looks like acacia, comes from Hawaii and takes over.
+Prosopis looks like acacia, comes from Central America and takes over.
 That is really bad for young fish nurseries that naturally occurred in these deltas when they were rich in sediment, plants and insect species.
 Now the Kerio Delta is almost completely dominated by prosopis.